hiidhruv/n0va-desktop-extractor/README.md

 **🎨 Extract your favorite wallpapers from N0va Desktop's cache files!**

-N0va Desktop by HoYoverse has been abandoned and no longer displays wallpapers on some operating systems including Windows 11.
-This open-source tool allows you to extract all the beautiful wallpapers from N0va Desktop's cache files and convert them back to standard PNG images.

 ## ✨ Features

 - **🔍 Automatic Detection**: Finds all cached wallpapers in N0va Desktop's storage